Mikelmillz/Project-3-Group-5-Autotheft/README.md

 https://vote.minneapolismn.gov/media/-www-content-assets/documents/Reduced-Size-2022-Minneapolis-Wards-and-Precincts.pdf
 ## Project:
 Create an interactive dashboard to illustrate the Auto Theft occurrences for 2023.
 Showing occurrences by precinct and neighborhood.
-3 visualizations were developed:
+4 visualizations were developed:
 * Bar chart of the precinct statistics
   - Toggle Box
-  - Drop down for precincts stats
+* Drop down for precincts information when it is selected
 * Heatmap of incidence
 * Mapping layer outlining
-  - neighborhoods and
+  - neighborhoods
-  - precincts

 ## Interaction:
-* The Bar Graph is controlled by the Precinct Selector:  Select 1 through 5 to see the pricints displayed in the Bar Chart and the precinct information box.
+* The Bar Graph is controlled by the Precinct Selector:  Select 1 through 5 to see the precincts displayed in the Bar Chart.
+* The precinct Information box is also controlled by the precinct Selector
 * The Heat Map is controlled by zooming in and out using the + and - in the upper left corner.  the neighborhood and precinct layers can be turned on and off using the buttons in the upper right.
 ## Ethical:
 * Does the data reflect the reality?
 Is the source reliable?